daniel5151/fusion-kbd-controller-rs/README.md

 Time permitting, more functionality will be RE'd and added to the tool.

-On my radar:
-- update brightness without re-sending entire config
-  - read current brightness
-- read current config

-It is based off [martin31821's `fusion-kbd-controller`](https://github.com/martin31821/fusion-kbd-controller)
+It is based off inital RE work from [martin31821's `fusion-kbd-controller`](https://github.com/martin31821/fusion-kbd-controller)

 ## Install